WslyStvnChng/get-da-burger/README.md

 <h1><strong>Good Burger</strong></h1>
 <tr>

-<p>Get-da-Burger is a restaurant app that lets users input the names of burgers they'd like to eat.
+<p>Get-da-Burger is a restaurant app that let users input the names of burgers they'd like to eat.
 Whenever a user submits a burger's name, app displays the burger on the left side of the page--waiting to be devoured.
 Each burger in the waiting area has a devour button.
 When the user clicks the devour button, it will move to the right side of the screen.
 </p>